 Here, for what it's worth, and to the best of my recollection is the overdue literary search of nautical influences which may have fed into my writing of the book - Alexander Woyte and the Pirates (and Goblins)

-• As a kid I watched the tv series Captain Pugwash.
+• Captain Pugwash - click for wikipedia articleAs a kid I watched the tv series Captain Pugwash.
 It was 60 years ago so I can't remember any details about it.
 But when I came to write this research note (in 2024) I thought - aha! - maybe the style of naming one of my pirate characters might have been subconsciously inspired by Pugwash's naming conventions.

-This shows you can't rely on authors to analyze their own stories.
-I read Midshipman Hornblower when I was at school, and that sufficed for many decades thereafter.
-But in the mid 2010s I became aware of an excellent tv series based on that character and watched them all.
-In 2023 after republishing my book as an ebook and paperback I was in the mood to read some real swash buckling stories and remembering the Hornblower tv series I became curious about the Hornblower books.
-I read most of them and was not disappointed.
+• I read Mr. Midshipman Hornblower by C. S. Forester when I was at school in the late 1960s, and that satisfied my pirate reading for decades thereafter.
+Books satisfy one type of appetite.
+TV another.
+Hornblower tv series image - click to learn more about the series In the mid 2010s I became aware of an excellent tv series based on Hornblower and watched them all.
+In 2023 after republishing my book as an ebook and paperback I was in the mood to read some swash buckling sailing stories as real books again and prompted by my memory of the Hornblower tv series I became curious about the full Hornblower literary legacy.
+"Research" done in a few clicks.
+(The same way you got here.)
+So many titles!
+I read most of them (available on the public library app libby) and was not disappointed.

 • If there is a book about Captain Blood I've never seen it.
 But a film of that name appeared on tv screens many times in my tv viewing life and I must have seen it several times long before I set my mind to writing about pirates.